WING-NUS/scisumm-corpus/README.md

     ./data/Training-Set-2019/Task2/From-ScisummNet-2019/???-????/summary/

 The summary task (Task 2) is an optional, "bonus" task which participants may want to attempt.
-This directory contains the two kinds of summaries - i. the abstract, and ii.the reference spans (not citances but the information they referenced in the source paper).
-Both are extractive summaries.
+This directory contains the two kinds of summaries - i. the abstract, and ii.human written summaries of the reference paper.
-For the developemnt sets we will release in April, we will include a third type of summary - hand-written a nnotator summaries.
-These would be abstractive.

 ## Annotation